FLAVA believes that all students can learn a world language.

 If you don’t know what to say/write, FLAVA has an Advocacy folder with resources, including letters others have sent and a template for phone calls to legislators.
 It is located at bit.ly/FLAVAadvocacy.

-We also encourage you to post on your social media accounts and tag the bill’s patron and Education Committee members.
+We also encourage you to post on your social media accounts and tag any referred bill’s patron and Education Committee members.

 Find your legislators here.